 Don’t forget the funny faces shot!
 You know your kids love it!
 Even if that’s not exactly the photo you’ll be including on your Christmas photo card, to little kids funny faces always mean a good time.

 Let them take a few photos, too!

-The toddler always gets a kick out of taking a few photos with my camera.
-He loves examining his work, giggling gleefully at his shots of people’s feet, the fence, unfocused faces, etc. Plus it totally distracts him from whatever was causing him to whine and fake-cry.
+They loved examining their work, giggling gleefully at shots of people’s feet, the fence, unfocused faces, etc. Plus when they’re still toddlers or preschool-aged, it totally distracted them from whatever was causing him to whine and fake-cry.

 And finally, the most important tip for getting your best family photo: RELAX, and go with it!

-The most moving and memorable of family portraits are candid and exude genuine emotion.
+I’ve found that the most moving and memorable of family portraits are candid, and easily exude genuine emotion.
 Don’t sweat it if the kids refuse to look at the camera, or if you can’t get a single shot of everyone looking at the same time.
 I urge you to think about your family photos in a way that might be different from how you currently think: your objective isn’t to get the perfect photo— your objective is to immortalize your very real memories of your very unique family.